 Funds for academically talented and creatively gifted students are offered by Ohio University through a variety of scholarships.
 The Office of Student Financial Aid and Scholarships also offers awards with special criteria.
 Your first-year admissions application serves as your application for most University scholarships.
 Information on these may be found at: https://www.ohio.edu/financial-aid/types/scholarships

-There are also two student-run dance organizations that are supported by the Dance Division:
+There are also two student-run dance organizations that are supported by the School of Dance:

 Athens Black Contemporary Dance (ABCD) is a dance organization that presents student choreography that celebrates Black dance forms, themes and aesthetics.
-Like “The Movement,” it maintains autonomy as a student organization and uses resources within the Dance Division to help promote its goals.
+Like “The Movement,” it maintains autonomy as a student organization and uses resources within the School of Dance to help promote its goals.

 Additional information about student organizations can be found at: https://www.ohio.edu/involvement/studentorganizations/